2023 United Kingdom local elections: Narrative

 A majority of the seats up for election were last elected in 2019.
 At those elections, the Conservative Party lost over a thousand seats and control of several councils while the Liberal Democrats managed to make the most gains at their expense.
 The Labour Party also lost seats and control of some councils at the 2019 local elections.
 In terms of seat numbers, this day of local elections was the biggest since 2019.
 Many wards had new boundaries.

 The year up to the 2023 elections included the political crisis leading to Boris Johnson's resignation, the market turbulence caused by the "mini-budget", and the subsequent credibility crisis leading to Liz Truss' resignation and Rishi Sunak's appointment.

 The cost of living crisis and a surge in inflation were significant contributing factors to several strikes in the public sector, with high-profile strikes in the transport sector and the health service.
 There were also extensive strikes in the postal services, education sector and amongst the civil service.
 In mid-February 2023, Conservative member of the House of Lords, Lord Hayward, said that the strikes had popular support and were therefore damaging the government and party's chances in the local elections.
 He argued the strikes needed to stop in order to improve their chances.

 The Liberal Democrats had been utilising comments from senior Conservative MPs as part of their advertising in the so-called "blue wall" to draw attention to their undesirable and "toxic" opinions, such as support for the death penalty.

 The Labour Party had stated to the press that they want to use these local elections to prepare for the 2024 general election.

-The Green Party stood 3,331 candidates, 41% of all seats that were up for election, the most they had ever contested.
+The Green Party of England and Wales stood 3,331 candidates, 41% of all seats that were up for election, the most they had ever contested.
 Over half of the party's 536 total local council seats were to be defended at these elections.
 The Greens launched their national local elections campaign in Stowmarket, Mid Suffolk, where they were aiming to win majority control, which would be the first time the Greens had won a majority on any council.
 The Greens were said to have been aiming to win at least 100 new seats, with their appeal spreading to both left and right-wing voters due to dissatisfaction with the main two parties.